getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let opts = {
   'returnDraftIfExists': true // Boolean | Returns the mapping from the workflow scheme's draft rather than the workflow scheme, if set to true.
 If no draft exists, the mapping from the workflow scheme is returned.
 };
-apiInstance.cloudidRestApi3WorkflowschemeIdIssuetypeIssueTypeGet(cloudid, id, issueType, opts, (error, data, response) => {
+apiInstance.workflowschemeIdIssuetypeIssueTypeGet(cloudid, id, issueType, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {